stan014/GTimer/README.md

 ```javascript
 var jobs = GTimer.getJobs();
 ```
-It will return an array which contains id & interval for each job, and
+It will return an object array which contains id & interval for each job, and
 ```javascript
 GTimer.destory();
 ```